cysnhr/discontinued-100-days-of-code/log.md

 ### Day 3: Jan 3, 2023

 **Today's Progress**: Learned about linked lists on [Coderbyte](https://coderbyte.com/video/the-basics-of-linked-lists).
-Wrote code for CS50 Problem Set 1 but failed--I mean, still trying.
-I spent way more than one hour but it's still a jumble of stuff.
+Wrote code for CS50 Problem Set 1 but is missing one tiny part where I can't identify Mastercards.
+Will probably finish it off tomorrow.

 **Thoughts:** I wrote something which is better than nothing...?
-At least that's how I try to comfort myself.
-Also coding while eating dinner is probably not so good for digestion because I feel sick right now and it's not because of the constant errors.
+Also coding while eating dinner is probably not so good for digestion because I felt and it's not because of the constant errors.
+But all this took wayyy too much time and I need to manage my time better.

 **Link to work:** https://cs50.harvard.edu/x/2023/psets/1/credit/